kurokood/aws-video-on-demand/IaC/README.md

 ### MediaConvert Templates and MediaPackage VOD

-The MediaConvert job templates and MediaPackage VOD packaging groups are created using PowerShell scripts:
+The MediaConvert job templates and MediaPackage VOD packaging groups are now created automatically by Terraform using PowerShell scripts:

-1. **MediaConvert Templates**: Run `create-mediaconvert-templates.ps1` to create a single universal CMAF template that supports both iOS and Android devices with adaptive bitrate streaming (2160p, 1080p, 720p, 540p, 360p).
-The template is defined in `templates/universal_cmaf_template.json`
+1. **MediaConvert Templates**: Creates resolution-specific templates (2160p, 1080p, 720p) with adaptive bitrate streaming
+   - **QVBR Templates**: Use CMAF format for standard VOD processing
+   - **MVOD Templates**: Use HLS format for MediaPackage VOD processing (changed from CMAF)
-2. **MediaPackage VOD**: Run `create-mediapackage-vod-groups.ps1` to create packaging groups and configurations
+2. **MediaPackage VOD**: Creates packaging groups and configurations for HLS, DASH, MSS, and CMAF

-These scripts should be run after the Terraform deployment is complete.
+The scripts are located in the `scripts/` directory and are executed automatically during `terraform apply` and `terraform destroy` operations.

 ### S3 Event Notifications